elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-09-cs2107-lecture-7-secure-channel-tls-ssl-and-misc-cyrptographic-topics.md

 ![CS2107-6-6.PNG]({{site.baseurl}}/img/CS2107-6-6.PNG)

-### Is Basic/Unautenticated DH key Exchange secure
+### Is Basic/Unauthenticated DH key Exchange secure

 ![CS2107-6-7.PNG]({{site.baseurl}}/img/CS2107-6-7.PNG)

-DH does not achieve entity authentication
+- Mallory can just pretend to be Bob to Alice and Alice to Bob
+- Mallory becomes MitM

 With Mallory:

-- ALice mistakes Mallory for Bob
+- Alice mistakes Mallory for Bob
 - Since Communication from Alice is encrypted using Ka, Mallory can decrypt it using Ka and renecrypt it using kb
-- Mallory can see and modify messsages
+- Mallory can **see and modify** messsages

 > PKC based authenticated key exchange cna be easily obtained from existing key exchange

 ### Why
 Goals:
-- Key secrecy
+- Key secrecy (Confidentiality)
 - Entity Authenticity

-Sol:
+Solution:
 - Incorporate the key exchange process with authentication (Authenticated key exchange (AKE))

 ## Station to station protocol (STS)